osqp/osqp/docs/advanced/profiling.rst

 To use the `NVidia Nsight`_ GUI to profile OSQP, ensure that the `Collect NVTX trace` project option is selected, and the :code:`osqp` domain is included in any NVTX domain filters that are setup.
 Then, the OSQP sections will be shown on the timeline, and all the OSQP sections and events can be seen in the `Events view`.
-A sample of the Nsight GUI is shown below.
+A sample of the Nsight GUI with OSQP section information included is shown below.

 .. image:: ../_static/img/NsightPanel.png
     :alt: Sample Nsight timeline and event panel